idvorkin/idvorkin.github.io/_d/frog.md

 ### ABCDE prioritization and Important Not Urgent

-I need to process how to merge the important and not urgent matrix with the ABCDE prioritization matrix
+I need to process how to merge the important and not urgent matrix with the ABCDE prioritization matrix.

 “A” items are important and urgent **I/U**, something that you must do.
 This is a task that will have serious consequences (positive or negative), finishing a calibration packets for upcoming calibration or dealing with a root canal.
 If you have more than one A task, prioritize, and execute in order “A-1,” “A-2,” “A-3,” Your A-1 task is your biggest, ugliest frog of all.
 Start there.